What does 0% APR mean?

 0% promotional APR vs. deferred interest

-• Deferred interest offers: When a deferred interest offer ends, the card’s standard interest rate will apply.
-But that standard rate won’t only apply to the remaining unpaid balance.
-As the CFPB explains, “If you do not pay off the entire balance of the promotional purchase you’ve made on your card, then interest going back to the date of the purchase will be added on top of the remaining balance.”
+• Deferred interest offers: When a deferred interest offer ends, the card’s regular interest rate will apply.
+But that regular rate won’t apply exclusively to the remaining unpaid balance.
+As the Consumer Financial Protection Bureau (CFPB) explains, “If you do not pay off the entire balance of the promotional purchase you’ve made on your card, then interest going back to the date of the purchase will be added on top of the remaining balance.”

 How do you qualify for a 0% intro APR credit card?

-When considering whether to offer a 0% APR, issuers look at things like payment history, credit utilization and recent credit applications.
-Some issuers let potential cardholders check if they’re pre-approved for 0% APR cards before they apply.
-At Capital One, checking for pre-approval offers is simple, and it won’t impact your credit scores.
+Some issuers let you check for pre-approval offers before you apply.
+At Capital One, checking for pre-approval offers is simple, and it won’t impact your credit scores unless you decide to accept an offer.

-What happens when 0% APR ends?
+What happens when the 0% APR ends?

 What are the pros and cons of 0% APR?